 Information Security Technical and Organisational Measures

 The Radius group adopts a best practice approach to Data Protection, following guidance from the ICO and aligning itself to the principles of current Data Protection Legislation and Regulation.
 Since 2014 we have invested heavily in new IT Infrastructure and key personnel to comply with the ISO 27001 standard for Information Security Management, supported by a prominent Information Security (IS) consultancy.
-In February 2021 we re-achieved ISO 27001 Certification.
+In 2018 we achieved ISO 27001 Certification and were re-accredited in Q1 2021.
 Since 2016 we have also achieved Cyber Essentials Plus certification, in Q4 of each subsequent year.

 The following is a structured synopsis of our Information Security Technical and Organisational Measures we have adopted, framed around the ISO 27001 Standard for an Information Security Management System (ISMS):